 Lung cancer is the second most common cancer among both men and women.
 The majority of lung cancer patients do not have symptoms until the disease has progressed, meaning that lung cancer cases are diagnosed at an advanced stage with a much lower chance of a cure.

-As the number one respiratory hospital in the nation for 15 years and with expertise in all facets of pulmonary medicine, National Jewish Health is uniquely positioned to provide exceptional lung cancer care.
+As the leading respiratory hospital in the nation for 114 years and with expertise in all facets of pulmonary medicine, National Jewish Health is uniquely positioned to provide exceptional lung cancer care.

 Dr. Fenton recommended that John have surgery to have the cancerous lobe in his lung removed.
 Two years later, John remains cancer free.

 At the age of 89, John stays active, walking up to a mile and a half each day and doing floor and weight exercises.

 “I was lucky that I coughed up blood,” he said.
 “They wouldn’t have caught it so early otherwise.”